 by Gary Bahr

-Demand The Fair Tax Plan for Wisconsin!
+Demand that legislators and the Governor Stop Taxes On Property in Wisconsin with The Fair Tax Plan!
 It is time to make taxes fair in Wisconsin.
-The Wisconsin Fair Tax Plan cuts property taxes 85% to a local tax on all real estate for local real estate property related services (local police, fire, garbage, weed control, snow plowing); and cuts the income and sales tax rates to 4% by asking everyone to pay our real estate, income and sales taxes.
+The Wisconsin Fair Tax Plan cuts property taxes 85% to a local tax on all real estate for local real estate property related services (local fire, garbage, weed control, snow plowing); and cuts the income and sales tax rates to 4% by asking everyone to pay our real estate, income and sales taxes.
 It is only fair!

 “People want just taxes more than they want less taxes.” ~ Will Rogers.